U25 NextGen Classic

 The U25 NextGen Classic is an annual curling tournament held at the Saville Community Sports Centre in Edmonton, Alberta.
-The event is held each year in late August to early September with the goal of helping junior teams to transition into the adult ranks.
+The event was originally held each year in late August to early September with the goal of helping junior teams to transition into the adult ranks.
+Starting in 2026, the men's and women's event was moved to April, with the mixed doubles event still happening in the fall.

 The event is streamed on Curling Canada's YouTube page.

 History

 The event was created by Curling Canada to help Canadian junior curlers transition into men's and women's play.
-It allows teams that are a combined age of 100 years or less (50 for mixed doubles) the opportunity to play against each other with the opportunity for direct entry into Curling Canada's NextGen Future program.
+It allows teams that are a combined age of 100 years or less (50 for mixed doubles) the opportunity to play against each other with the opportunity for direct entry into Curling Canada's NextGen Future program, which includes access to Curling Canada's National Coaches, among other benefits.
 The event was first held in 2022 following the inaugural Best of the West U30 event at the end of the 2021–22 season.
-The 2022 event featured 10 men's and women's teams and 16 mixed doubles teams.In 2025, the event was expanded, with 12 men's and women's teams and 20 mixed doubles teams.
+The 2022 event featured 10 men's and women's teams and 16 mixed doubles teams.
+In 2023, the event was expanded, with 12 men's and women's teams and 20 mixed doubles teams.